ibrahimyilmaz7/swift-picker-views/README.md

 # swift-picker-views
 Inline single and multiple picker views for UIKit.
 No tableview, no data sources!
 Easy and simple.

+Just clone and run the playground, to see it in action 💥

 ### Using Single-Selection Picker:
 ```swift
 /// With radius